Jessica Luiz, Psychotherapist

 I am a licensed clinical psychologist (PSY26902) trained in cognitive-behavioral therapy, which is an extremely effective modality working with anxiety disorders (including OCD, hoarding, phobias, PTSD), depressive disorders, mood disorders, and substance use.
 I earned my undergraduate degree from the University of California, Davis.
 I received my master’s and doctoral degrees in clinical psychology from the California School of Professional Psychology (CSPP) at Alliant International University In San Francisco.

 While studying at CSPP, I worked in a variety of settings including inpatient medical settings, county hospitals, residential substance use treatment centers, community mental health centers, and Veterans Affairs hospitals.
 I then completed my post-doctoral training at Berkeley Mental Health treating severely mentally ill patients with psychotic and personality disorders.
 After licensure, I worked at Marin Psychiatric Emergency Services assessing and treating patients in crisis.
-In addition to my private practice, I also work at Berkeley Mental Health as a supervisor and continue to treat patients with severe mental illness and mood disorders by working towards recovery, wellness, and independence.
+I also worked at Berkeley Mental Health as a supervisor treating patients with severe mental illness and mood disorders through a recovery, wellness, and independence lens.